FirelyTeam/firely-docs/vonk/deployment/docker.rst

 Getting started
 ---------------

-Before you can run Vonk, you will need to pull the Docker Vonk container and request a license.
+Before you can run Firely Server, you will need to pull the Docker Firely Server container and request a license.

 1. Open your favourite command line tool and execute this command:
    ``> docker pull simplifier/vonk``

 2. Go to the `Simplifier website <https://simplifier.net>`_, login and download your evaluation license.

-3. Create a working directory for Vonk and place the license file there.
+3. Create a working directory for Firely Server and place the license file there.

-.. warning:: If you use Docker, you may want to run multiple instances of Vonk (e.g. with Kubernetes).
+.. warning:: If you use Docker, you may want to run multiple instances of Firely Server (e.g. with Kubernetes).
 Read :ref:`vonk_conformance_instances` for caveats with the Administration endpoint.

-Running a Docker Vonk in SQLite mode
+Running a Docker Firely Server in SQLite mode
 ------------------------------------

-The easiest and the default way to run a Docker Vonk container is to run Vonk in SQLite repository mode.
+The easiest and the default way to run a Docker Firely Server container is to run Firely Server in SQLite repository mode.
 Note that this is not the most performant mode - see MongoDB and SQL Server options below for that.

 Open your command prompt and execute this command:
 ``> docker images simplifier/vonk``